-To be able to explain the differences between the Scottish and the Southern English NSs, the differences between the Scottish-oriented and the Southern English-oriented Spanish learners of English, and the divergence between the L1 and L2 listeners, we first need a firm understanding of the three relevant L1 developments: How does the perception of the /i/-/1/ contrast develop in the two varieties of English, and how does the perception of the /i/-/e/ contrast develop for Spanish?
+In order to be able to explain the differences between the Scottish and the Southern natives, the differences between the Scottish-oriented and the Southern-oriented Spaniards, and the divergence between the L1 and L2 listeners, we first need a firm understanding of the three relevant L1 developments: how does the perception of the /i/-/I/ contrast develop in the two varieties of English, and how does the perception of the /i/-/e/ contrast develop for Spanish?

-We claim that optimal vowel categorization involves a dependency of perception on the specific production environment-that is, that the optimal way of perceiving the /i/-/i/ contrast depends on how the differences between /i/ and I are produced in the language variety at hand.
-The optimal strategy for minimizing the probability of miscomprehension is to make decisions that lead to maximum-likelihood behavior (von Helmholtz, 1910): The optimal listener perceives any incoming auditory event as the phonological category that is most likely to have been intended by the speaker.
+We claim that optimal vowel categorization involves a dependency of perception on the specific production environment, i.e. that the optimal way of perceiving the /i/-/I/ contrast depends on how the differences between /i/ and /ı/ are produced in the language variety at hand.
+The optimal strategy for minimizing the probability of miscomprehension is to make decisions that lead to maximum-likelihood behaviour (Helmholtz 1910): the optimal listener will perceive any incoming auditory event as the phonological category that is most likely to have been intended by the speaker.
 Figure 5 shows how likely it is for any duration-F1 pair to have been intended as the category /i/, if the distribution of these auditory events is given by the average duration and F1 values of Table 1 and by rather arbitrarily chosen standard deviations of 0.4 duration doublings and 0.2 octaves.
-The black curve in the figure is the equal likelihood line; auditory events on this line have a 50% probability of having been intended as /i/ and a 50% probability of having been intended as /i/.
-Suppose, now, that a Scottish listener and a Southern English listener are confronted with the same auditory event-for example, [74 ms, 349 Hz], shown twice as a diamond in Figure 5.
-If both are optimal listeners, the Scottish listener will perceive this auditory event as /i/, given that Scottish speakers are
+The black curve in the figure is the equal likelihood line; auditory events on this line have a 50% probability of having been intended as /i/, and a 50% probability of having been intended as /i/.
+Suppose, now, that a Scottish and a Southern English listener are confronted with the same auditory event, for example [74 ms, 349 Hz], shown as diamonds in Figure 5.
+If both are optimal listeners, the Scottish listener will perceive this auditory event as /i/, since Scottish speakers are more likely to intend this auditory event as /i/ than as /i/.
+Likewise, the Southern listener will best perceive the same event as /1/, since in a Southern environment this auditory event is more likely to have been intended as /i/ than as /i/.
+More generally, both listeners will perceive everything above their own equal-likelihood line (in the figure) as /i/, everything below as /I/.
+The optimal perceiver will therefore have a category boundary in perception that coincides with the equal-likelihood line in her production environment.
+When we compare Figure 5 with the results of the real Scottish and Southern listeners in Figures 2 and 3, we see that the L1 English listeners in our experiment indeed exhibit optimized vowel categorization and integrate the cues to the /i/-/I/ contrast in accord with their own production environment.